 There is no centralized number to reach emergency services.
 Research and carry contact information for local police and medical facilities.

 There is no resident Canadian government office in Somalia.
-You can obtain consular assistance and further consular information from the High Commission of Canada in Nairobi, Kenya
+You can obtain consular assistance and further consular information from the High Commission of Canada in Kenya, in Nairobi.

 Nairobi - High Commission of Canada

-For emergency consular assistance, call the High Commission of Canada in Nairobi, Kenya, and follow the instructions.
+For emergency consular assistance, call the High Commission of Canada in Kenya, in Nairobi, and follow the instructions.
 At any time, you may also contact the Emergency Watch and Response Centre in Ottawa.